With the migration to Stripe Direct, organizers will be able to create receipts and issue refunds to attendees through their Stripe account.

 - Refunding an attendee will refund the ticket paid price (the promo code might be applied so it may be the paid price, not the original ticket price) to an attendee, but they still retain event access.

-- A refunded attendee will still count as a registration for any included/extra registrations
+- A refunded attendee will not count as a registration for any included/extra registrations.

 - Refunding AND blocking an attendee will process a refund and allow them to purchase another ticket for the same event.

 - If you just refund an attendee, they will still receive emails relating to the event.

 - The system allows for multiple invites for the same email address.
 For example, if 2 different buyers buy a ticket for the same individual, then it is up to that individual to notify one of the buyers to ask for a refund.
 The ticket that the individual accepts first, is what will show up on the Attendees tab on the events dashboard.

 Select an option from the tabs below to discover the different ways you can process a refund.